jeremy-w/orthic/manual.md

  <figcaption>Hints for the reporting style.
 See next section for key.</figcaption>
 </figure>

-#### Key
+## Key to Hints
 _Jeremy: This section is an original addition of this work.
 The images have a dot at the start of every fifth line to help you jump back and forth between the shorthand and this key._

 _The original text provided no key for these hints.
 If you wanted to learn the reporting style from the manual, you needed to learn to read ordinary style first._

 The reporting style differs from the ordinary style only in the more extensive use of (2) abbreviation and phrasing.

 Words are abbreviated as in longhand by the application (3) of the general principle given in §10.
 This method is so simple that with a little (4) practice any reporter can easily extemporise suitable abbreviations for himself, according to the (5) context of the subject upon which he is engaged.
 In order however to secure the greatest possible (6) uniformity of style among writers of-the system, it’s intended shortly to publish (7) a standard list of abbreviations for common words in the form of a vocabulary.

 (8) It’s impossible to treat the subject of reporting adequately in the present publication, (9) but we will proceed to give a few hints which will be of use to students.
 (10)